vZMA/web-ui/README.md

-# Albuquerque ARTCC 2020  - UI
+# Miami ARTCC 2021 - UI

-A Vue SPA for the Albuquerque ARTCC Website.
-This communicates with the ZAB API in order to deliver content to users.
+A Vue SPA for the Miami ARTCC Website, forked from the Albuquerque ARTCC project.
+This communicates with the ZMA API in order to deliver content to users.

 # License

-The Albuquerque ARTCC website is hereby released under the Creative Commons CC BY-NC-SA 4.0 license.
+The Miami ARTCC website is hereby released under the Creative Commons CC BY-NC-SA 4.0 license.
 Please ensure you are familiar with the license before contributing to this project.
 A couple of key takeaways:

 1. If you choose to share or alter this project, you **MUST** give credit to the contributors of this project.
 2. You may **NOT** use any of this project for commercial purposes.